ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/temporal/DateConvert.md

 Converts local time to Coordinated Universal Time (UTC), or UTC to local time.

+The function uses the daylight savings settings in the executing computer to compute daylight savings time, if required.

 ## Method Signature

 ```
 DateConvert(conversionType=[string], date=[any])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|